-7 6.1 Fish and Wildlife Coordination Act
+6.1 Fish and Wildlife Coordination Act

-- 8 USACE is required to coordinate with the USFWS and AGFC under the Fish and Wildlife - 9 Coordination Act (FWCA) (48 Stat.
-401, as amended; 16 USC 661 et. seq.). - 10 Coordination was initiated with a scoping notice; no concerns were raised by these - 11 agencies during Scoping.
-Notification for the draft release and subsequent public - 12 review and comment period will allow opportunity for any agency to comment on the
+USACE is required to coordinate with the USFWS and AGFC under the Fish and Wildlife Coordination Act (FWCA) (48 Stat.
+401, as amended; 16 USC 661 et. seq.).
+Coordination was initiated with a scoping notice; no concerns were raised by these agencies during Scoping.
+Notification for the draft release and subsequent public review and comment period allowed the opportunity for any agency to comment on the draft Greers Ferry Lake Shoreline Management Plan and draft EA.

-13 draft Greers Ferry Lake Shoreline Management Plan and draft EA.
+6.2 Endangered Species Act

-15 6.2 Endangered Species Act
+The Endangered Species Act (ESA) requires the determination of possible effects on species or degradation of habitat critical to Federally-listed endangered or threatened species.
+Implementation of an updated Greers Ferry Lake Shoreline Management Plan is not likely to affect threatened or endangered species.
+Individual requests for use of project lands would be evaluated to ensure compliance with this Act.

-- 16 The Endangered Species Act (ESA) requires the determination of possible effects on species or 17 degradation of habitat critical to Federally-listed endangered or threatened species. - Implementation of an updated Greers Ferry Lake Shoreline Management Plan is not likely to - affect threatened or endangered species.
-Individual requests for use of project lands would be - evaluated to ensure compliance with this Act. - 20
+6.3 Environmental Justice

-22 6.3 Environmental Justice
+Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low Income Populations requires Federal agencies to promote "nondiscrimination in Federal programs substantially affecting human health and environment".
+In response to this directive, Federal Agencies must identify and address a disproportionately high and adverse human health and environmental effects of their programs, policies, and activities on minority and low-income populations.
+The final step in the environmental justice evaluation process is to evaluate the impact of the project on the population and to ascertain whether target populations are affected more adversely than other residents.

-- 23 Executive Order 12898, Federal Actions to Address Environmental Justice in Minority - 24 Populations and Low Income Populations requires Federal agencies to promote - 25 "nondiscrimination in Federal programs substantially affecting human health and environment". - 26 In response to this directive, Federal Agencies must identify and address a disproportionately - 27 high and adverse human health and environmental effects of their programs, policies, and - 28 activities on minority and low-income populations.
-The final step in the environmental justice
+Implementing the 2020 Greers Ferry Lake Shoreline Management Plan would not disproportionately affect minority or low-income populations.

-- 1 evaluation process is to evaluate the impact of the project on the population and to ascertain - 2 whether target populations are affected more adversely than other residents. - 3 - 4 Implementing the 2020 Greers Ferry Lake Shoreline Management Plan would not - 5 disproportionately affect minority or low-income populations.6
+6.4 Cultural Resource Requirement

-7 6.4 Cultural Resource Requirement
+Section 106 of the National Historic Preservation Act of 1966 requires USACE to identify historic properties affected by the Selected Alternative and to evaluate the eligibility of those properties for the National Register of Historic Places.
+Section 110 of the Act requires the USACE to assume responsibility for the preservation of historic properties in its ownership.
+The Act also requires Federal agencies to provide the Advisory Council on Historic Preservation an opportunity to comment on undertakings through the process outlined in the Council's regulations (36 CFR 800).

-- 8 Section 106 of the National Historic Preservation Act of 1966 requires USACE to identify - 9 historic properties affected by the Selected Alternative and to evaluate the eligibility of those - 10 properties for the National Register of Historic Places.
-Section 110 of the Act requires the - 11 USACE to assume responsibility for the preservation of historic properties in its ownership. - 12 The Act also requires Federal agencies to provide the Advisory Council on Historic Preservation - 13 an opportunity to comment on undertakings through the process outlined in the Council's - 14 regulations (36 CFR 800). - 15 - 16 There would be no effect on cultural resources with implementation of an updated 2020 Greers - 17 Ferry Lake Shoreline Management Plan.
-Individual requests for use of project lands would be - 18 evaluated on a case-by-case basis to ensure compliance with this act.
+There would be no effect on cultural resources with implementation of an updated 2020 Greers Ferry Lake Shoreline Management Plan.
+Individual requests for use of project lands would be evaluated on a case-by-case basis to ensure compliance with this act.

-7.0 Scoping and Public Concern 1
+7.0 Scoping and Public Concern

-7.1 Introduction 3
+7.1 Introduction